Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the [Microsoft Open Source Code of Conduct].
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ] or contact [opencode@microsoft.com] with any additional questions or comments.

 <!-- LINKS -->
 [azure-sdk-blob-v11-folder]: https://github.com/Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/tree/master/azure-sdk-for-java-storage-blob-upload-download-v11